 Oglala Lakota County was renamed in May of 2015, originally it had been named Shannon County.
 Until 1982 Oglala Lakota and Washabaugh County, South Dakota, were the last unorganized counties in the United States.
 Although it was organized and received a home rule charter that year, Oglala Lakota County, as noted above, contracts with Fall River County for its Auditor, Treasurer, Director of Equalization, State’s Attorney and Registrar of Deeds.

-The Fall River & Oglala Lakota County Courthouse in Hot Springs will be closed Monday, September 4th, in observance of Labor Day.
-Regular hours will resume Tuesday, September 5th.
+The Oglala Lakota & Fall River County Courthouse in Hot Springs will be closed, Monday, February 17th, in observance of President’s Day.
+Regular hours will resume Tuesday, February 18th.